rohan-paul/Collection-of-Angular-Notes-Use_cases-Best_practices/ViewEncapsulation-Basics.md

 The Emulated mode is the default one.
 This allows that styles from main HTML propagate to the component but styles defined in this component's @Component decorator are scoped to this component only.

-The key point is

-**ViewEncapsulation.None** - No Shadow DOM, hence, no style encapsulation.

-**ViewEncapsulation.Emulated** - No Shadow DOM but emulated style encapsulation.

-**ViewEncapsulation.Native** - Proper Native Shadow DOM.

 #### ViewEncapsulation.None

-In the **None** mode, styles from the component propagate back to the main HTML and therefore are visible to all components on the page.
+In the None mode, styles from the component propagate back to the main HTML and therefore are visible to all components on the page.
 Be careful with apps that have None components in the application.

 Since the default view encapsulation mode in Angular is Emulated, for us to specify a different mode in your components, we have to do like this: